17 Meanings

 Not in this finest hour

-Whistle your favorite tune
+Whistle your favourite tune

 We'll send a card and flower